vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-multi-az-nsx.md

-# VMware Tanzu Kubernetes Grid Services Multi-AZ Reference Architecture on NSX Networking
+# VMware Tanzu for Kubernetes Operations using vSphere with Tanzu Multi-AZ Reference Architecture on NSX Networking

 vSphere with Tanzu transforms vSphere into a platform for running Kubernetes workloads natively on the hypervisor layer.
 When vSphere with Tanzu is enabled on a vSphere cluster, you can run Kubernetes workloads directly on ESXi hosts and create upstream Kubernetes clusters within dedicated resource pools.